it-at-m/evasys-eai/.github/README.md

 [made-with-love-shield]: https://img.shields.io/badge/made%20with%20%E2%9D%A4%20by-it%40M-yellow?style=for-the-badge
 [license-shield]: https://img.shields.io/github/license/it-at-m/refarch-templates?style=for-the-badge

-# EvaSys-EAI
+# evasys EAI

 [![Documentation][documentation-shield]][documentation]
 [![New issue][new-issue-shield]][new-issue]
 [![Made with love by it@M][made-with-love-shield]][itm-opensource] [![GitHub license][license-shield]][license]

-This project provides an Enterprise Application Integration (EAI) solution for synchronizing course and trainer data between SAP Process Orchestration (SAP-PO) and EvaSys, a system used for managing evaluations and course information.
+This project provides an Enterprise Application Integration (EAI) solution for synchronizing course and trainer data between SAP Process Orchestration (SAP-PO) and evasys, a system used for managing evaluations and course information.

-The goal of this integration is to ensure that course and trainer data in EvaSys remain consistent and up-to-date with the source information managed in SAP-HR and transmitted via SAP-PO.
+The goal of this integration is to ensure that course and trainer data in evasys remain consistent and up-to-date with the source information managed in SAP-HR and transmitted via SAP-PO.
 The EAI acts as a middleware component that receives, processes, and synchronizes data through SOAP web service interactions.

 ## Workflow